7 Signs A Person Is A Narcissist From The Start, According To Psychology

 7. Nobody bosses them around (because they're the boss, obviously)

 These people get especially annoyed when others try to tell them what to do.
 “I’ll do it in a minute...” and “Geez, I was going to do it; just relax...” are two of their more famous lines.
 They stall taking action until you're so enraged you do it yourself.
-Or they react with anger and indignation when asked to cooperate or comply.
-They see any request as a demand, and they view cooperating as submitting.
+Or they react with anger and resentment when asked to cooperate or comply.
+They see any request as a demand and cooperating as submitting.

 Chronic lateness is a favorite strategy for re-establishing dominance if forced to comply.
 Emotional manipulators recognize the opportunity to promise others a beneficial arrangement for all involved, knowing they'll probably opt to disappoint everyone by backing out or showing up late (just because they can).
-They even train themselves to be sensitive to what other people want and need just so they can avoid giving it to them.
+They even train themselves to be sensitive to what other people want and need to avoid giving it to them.

 If you try to hold them responsible, they'll simply deflect by saying, with false sincerity, "Sorry" or "I screwed up."
 But they're not sorry.
 They'll turn around and make the same "mistake" over and over again.
 Soon, their apologies become more offensive than the original assault.